CodeArtNexus/nasachallenge/README.md

-# nasachallenge
+# Web Orrery 3D visualization
+## By: Ignacio Sebastian Bustillos Muñoz, Fernando Nicolás Vásconez González,Antonio Sebastián González Flores, Christyan Estuardo Salas Cardenas, Andrés Santiago Ortiz Ibarra, Nicolas Wilches Parrado

-All the information about the development and explanation of the project that is found in the file NasaChallenge.pdf.
+**All the information about the development and explanation of the project that is found in the file NasaChallenge.pdf.**

+### Abstract:
+This project aims to develop a web application that simulates celestial mechanics through an interactive 3D model of the solar system.
+The application serves as an educational tool, allowing users to visualize and explore astronomical phenomena while fostering an understanding of fundamental programming concepts.
+By integrating a diegetic interface, users can experience the solar system from the perspective of a spaceship, interacting with various planets and accessing a database of celestial information.
+This initiative addresses the need for accessible educational resources in Latin America, promoting interest in astronomy and programming among students.
+The application employs modern web technologies, including HTML,JavaScript (Three.js), and Firebase, ensuring a responsive and engaging user experience.
+The development process embraced Agile methodologies, fostering collaboration among team members and enhancing problem-solving skills.
+The project contributes to making complex astronomical concepts more approachable and highlights the significance of interdisciplinary learning in the fields of science and technology.